JayantTeotia16/JayantTeotia16.github.io/_pages/about.md

   - /about.html
 ---

-The idea of Jayant was concepted in 1997 in a small town northern India.
+The idea of Jayant was concepted in 1997 in a small town of northern India.